lhindman/classroom-sync/README.md

 ```

 ## Before using these tool, do the following:
+1. Clone this repository into your local development environment
-1. Set up SSH key-based authentication with GitHub
+2. Set up SSH key-based authentication with GitHub
-2. Download the classroom_roster.csv file from GitHub Classroom
+3. Download the classroom_roster.csv file from GitHub Classroom
-3. Update classroom-config.json with the details for your classroom
+4. Update classroom-config.json with the details for your classroom
-4. Enable API access for Canvas user account and store token in OS keyring.
+5. Enable API access for Canvas user account and store token in OS keyring.
 Details are provided below

 ## Installation Notes
 This tool requires python3.8 and the pip utility as well as the following python modules: